-As the controller, it is our Customers’ responsibility to inform End-Users about the processing, and, where required, obtain necessary consent or authorization for any Personal Data that is collected as part of the Customer Data.
-As the processors of Personal Data on behalf of our customers, we follow customer’s instructions with respect to the Customer Data to the extent consistent with the functionality of our Services.
-In doing so, we implement technical, physical and administrative measures against unauthorized processing of such information and against loss, destruction of, or damage to, Personal Data.
+As the controller, it is our customers’ responsibility to inform end-users about the processing, and, where required, obtain necessary consent or authorization for any personal data that is collected as part of the Customer Data.
+As the processors of personal data on behalf of our customers, we follow customers’ instructions with respect to the Customer Data to the extent consistent with the functionality of our services.
+In doing so, we implement technical, physical and administrative measures to help protect against unauthorized processing of such information and against loss, destruction of, or damage to, personal data.

-We have implemented appropriate technical and organizational measures designed to secure Personal Data from accidental loss and from unauthorized access, use, alteration, and disclosure.
-The measures we use are designed to provide a level of security appropriate to the risk of processing Personal Data.
+We have implemented appropriate technical and organizational measures designed to help secure personal data from accidental loss and from unauthorized access, use, alteration, and disclosure.
+The measures we use are designed to provide a level of security appropriate to the risk of processing personal data.
 All information you provide to us is stored on our secure servers behind firewalls.

 The safety and security of your information also depends on you.
-Where we have given you (or where you have chosen) a password for access to certain parts of our Site or Services, you are responsible for keeping this password confidential.
+Where we have given you (or where you have chosen) a password for access to certain parts of our site or services, you are responsible for keeping this password confidential.
 We ask you not to share your password with anyone.
-We urge you to be careful about giving out information in public areas of the Site and Services like company profile pages or message boards.
-The information you share in public areas may be viewed by any user of the Site.
+We urge you to be careful about giving out information in public areas of the site and in connection with our services such as company profile pages or message boards.
+The information you share in public areas may be viewed by any user of our site.

 Unfortunately, the transmission of information via the internet is not completely secure.
-Although we do our best to protect your personal information, we cannot guarantee the security of your Personal Data transmitted to the Site or Services.
-Any transmission of Personal Data is at your own risk.
-We are not responsible for circumvention of any privacy settings or security measures contained on the Site or Services.
+Although we do our best to protect your personal information, we cannot guarantee the security of your personal data transmitted to or from our site or in connection with our services.
+Any transmission of personal data is at your own risk.
+We are not responsible for circumvention of any privacy settings or security measures contained on our site or in connection with our services.